Welcome to Writing Commons. We are so happy you found us.

 By being conscious of the complexities of communication, by engaging in metacognition, you can develop the perspective needed to be kinder to yourself.
 For instance, if you know about how revision works, you are more likely to recognize endless revisions are common and unavoidable rather a reflection of some sort of cognitive deficiency.

-In encyclopedic fashion, Writing Commons provides robust information about Collaboration, Genre, Information Literacy, Invention and Revision, Mindset, Organization, Research, Rhetoric, and Style and Editing.
+In encyclopedic fashion, Writing Commons provides robust information about Collaboration, Editing, Genre, Information Literacy, Invention, Mindset, Organization, Research, Revision, Rhetoric, and Style.

 Many of the pages at Writing Commons aim to help you better analyze communication situations and better navigate them.
 For analyzing communication situations, we especially recommend you review the following pages: